AngeloFilaseta/ds-rt-2024-colloquium-slides/content/index.md

 - For this reason, *observability* is a crucial aspect of simulations;
   - A **graphical representation** is highly beneficial for visualizing how a system evolves over time.

+- *Interaction* is another key aspect;
-- Another key aspect is *interaction*, since changing the simulation specification can lead to different outcomes;
+  - different simulations' specifications can lead to different outcomes, thus allowing to **explore** the system behavior.

 {{% multicol %}}
 {{% col class="text-center"%}}